trimcore/scada/doc/cfg.md

 ### Nesting configuration files

-Configuration files can include other files using `!include file.cfg` directive.
+Configuration files can include other files using `!include "file.cfg"` directive.

-Do not use quotes to enclose filenames.
+Make sure to enclose filename in double quotes `"`.

 ### Atoms